-$GA_i$ the number of automatic tellers available in the contact point.
+GA_i the number of automatic tellers available in the contact point.
 These automatic tellers are available and operational throughout the opening hours of the contact point

-Amp\PDC the amplitude of weekly opening hours of the contact point
+Amp_PDC the amplitude of weekly opening hours of the contact point

-$G_i$ the number of "physical" counters open for activities outside the "Postal Bank" and "Postal Mobile Phone" activities
+G_i the number of "physical" counters open for basic postal activities

-$Amp_i$ the amplitude of weekly opening hours of each counter for activities outside the "Postal Bank" and "Postal Mobile Phone" activities.
+Amp_i the amplitude of weekly opening hours of each counter for basic postal activities.
 The start time corresponds to the time at the end of the first operation and the closing time corresponds to the time of recording the last operation.
-For "physical" counters open morning and afternoon, the midday closing time is included.
-It should be noted that offices that perform less than five operations during lunch time and/or "special" operations and/or operations just after closing time or just before opening are considered to be closed during the midday period.
+For "physical" counters open morning and afternoon, we take into account the midday closing time.
+It should be noted that offices that perform less than five operations during lunch time are considered to be closed during the midday period.

-The supply of postal services by area in relation to the population is therefore written as follows:
+The ratio of the supply of postal services to the population in area j is therefore written as follows: